c

 Increased thirst

 Massage promotes circulation and lymphatic flow.
-You may feel thirstier than usual; drink water to support your body's natural flushing process.
+You may feel thirstier than usual after your session — this is a normal response.

 4